Top BIM Software Tools in 2023

 Advantages:

-- The existence of MicroStation tools allows for an easy way to produce 2D drawings
+- MicroStation tools allow for an easy way to produce 2D drawings

 - Reporting and automation capabilities